On Newton-Raphson iteration for multiplicative inverses modulo prime powers: Experimental comparisons

 \section{Experimental comparisons}

 The point of the classical Newton-Raphson algorithms (as well as Arazi and Qi's variant) is that it works with modular computations of increasing sizes, whereas the explicit formula requires to work modulo the highest size from the beginning.
-On the hand we show next that this gives an asymptotic advantage the recurring relations.
+On the one hand we show next that this gives an asymptotic advantage the recurring relations.
 On the other hand, in practice, the explicit formula enables much faster performance for say cryptographic sizes.
+All experiments have been done on an Intel Xeon W3530, 2.8 GHz, running linux debian\footnote{The source code for the experiments is available on \url{http://ljk.imag.fr/membres/Jean-Guillaume.Dumas/Software/InvModTwoK}.
+It uses GMP version 5.0.5 (\url{http://gmplib.org}), with givaro-3.7.2 C++ wrappers (\url{http://givaro.forge.imag.fr})}